 Min 6 – Max 10

-Diaries from all previous courses
+Diaries from all previous classes

-New course so no diaries yet
+New class so no diaries yet

 You are welcome to wait for your child in our communal lounge area down the corridor from my studio while enjoying complimentary tea, coffee and biscuits.

 There are magazines to read and possibly other parents to chat with.

 The Youth-teenage after school art class is designed to support student’s school-based learning as they prepare for their journey towards their GCSE art exam, and later their A-levels.
 The art class will offer students opportunities to develop greater technical and creative skills while developing a personal approach to projects.

 The cost reflects the high quality of the teaching and support offered to students, the care and due diligence taken to ensure students receive the best and most positive experience while with us.